-Here are four of the most common signs of aging hair and what you can do to lessen their impact.
+Here are four of the most common signs of aging hair and what you can do to lessen its impact.

 Hair Loss and Thinning

-Hair loss and thinning comes with advanced age and affects both men and women.
+Hair loss and thinning comes with advanced age and affect both men and women.
 Hormonal changes as you grow older can cause this, so can the reduction in follicle size occur over time.